oxidecomputer/terraform-provider-oxide/README.md

 - Have a Nexus server running.
 - Set the `$OXIDE_HOST` and `$OXIDE_TOKEN` environment variables.
 - Pick an example From the `examples/` directory and cd into it, or create your own Terraform configuration file.
 You can change the values of the fields of the example files to work with your environment.
-- Run `terraform init` and `terraform apply` to use the example Terraform configuration file.
+- Run `terraform init` and `terraform apply` from within the chosen example directory.
+This will create resources or read data sources based on a Terraform configuration file.
 - To remove all created resources run `terraform destroy`.

+To try out the demo configuration file, use the [examples/demo/](./examples/demo/) directory.

 When trying out the same example with a provider you've recently built with changes, make sure to remove all the files from the example Terraform generated first.